scrapy-plugins/scrapy-feedexporter-google-sheets/README.md

 Follow these steps to use the Google Sheets Exporter with Scrapy:

-* Add this storage backend to the Scrapy settings [FEED_STORAGES](https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEED_STORAGES), as follows:
+* Add this storage backend to the Scrapy settings [FEED_STORAGES](https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEED_STORAGES) dict, as follows:

   ```python
   # settings.py
   FEED_STORAGES = {'gsheets': 'scrapy_google_sheets_exporter.gsheets_exporter.GoogleSheetsFeedStorage'}
   ```

-* Configure [authentication](https://developers.google.com/identity/protocols/oauth2/service-account) by passing the Google service account credentials as a dictionary in the Scrapy settings.
+* Configure [authentication](https://developers.google.com/identity/protocols/oauth2/service-account) by passing the Google service account credentials as a dictionary in the Scrapy settings `GOOGLE_CREDENTIALS`.

   For example:
   ```python